-I thought that after Valley of Fire State Park, Red Rock National Park and Calico Basin, Bowl of Fire would be a let down.
+I thought that after Valley of Fire State Park, Red Rock Canyon National Conservation Area and Calico Basin, Bowl of Fire would be a let down.
 The others are far better known for their ancient Aztec red rock and calico frozen Jurassic era sand dune formations.
 And the others do have more extensive formations.
 How could Bowl of Fire in Lake Mead National Recreation Area possibly compare with the more famous locations?

 I was totally wrong.
 Bowl of Fire has a look, spirit and feeling all of its own.
 First of all, there is a feeling of solitude, peace and connection in Bowl of Fire that is unmatched.
 During my adventure there on the second Saturday morning in January, I was the ONLY person in the bowl.
 I had the whole place to myself!
 You’ll NEVER experience this feeling in Valley of Fire, Red Rock or Calico Basin.
 I was able to stand in the midst of the Bowl of Fire and do a 360 seeing only the beautiful formations.
 Note this was a Saturday morning to early noon…usually the highest traffic time…nobody there!
 Temperature around 60 degrees, skies perfectly clear, the morning sun advancing and changing the color of the landscape with each minute!
 Why such solitude?
 Probably because you have to hike about 2 miles to get to the Bowl, there is limited parking and most people are at the more famous locations earlier named.